 Unlimited Steps Control

 You can choose to add more steps to a flows report in order to see the complete path your users take through your product.
-Click - or + steps to remove or add steps to your report.
+Click + steps to add steps to your report.

-You can also choose to click on a specific step header to remove it from the flow, or click the + button at the end of the flow to add another step.
+You can also choose to click on a specific step header to remove it from the flow.

 "Other Events" & "Drop-Offs" in User Flows